neckhair/rails-on-docker/README.md

   * [ ] Replace MySQL with Postgres

 **Environment:**
 I am running this on a Mac using the [boot2docker](http://boot2docker.io) command line tool.
-For its Virtual Box image I set up some port forwarding:

-    VBoxManage modifyvm "boot2docker-vm" --natpf1 "web,tcp,127.0.0.1,8080,,80"

-With this little trick you can reach port 80 in the container via port 8080 on your host.
-So later when I tell you to navigate to the website this means you point your browser to http://localhost:8080.
+Boot2docker exposes all its ports on its IP address.
+This address is usually 192.168.59.103.
+It tells you its IP when you run `boot2docker ip`.
+To make reaching the vm more comfortable I made an entry in my `/etc/hosts`:

+    192.168.59.103   dockerhost

+All services within the boot2docker VM are now reachable via dockerhost:<port> from my OS X command line.

 ## Quick Start

-Just run the following command if you want to get up and running quickly:
+We are going to run our own DNS service in one of the containers.
+So first we have to tell docker to make some changes to each container's `/etc/resolv.conf`.
+Enter boot2docker via ssh and change the file `/var/lib/boot2docker/profile` as
+follows:

+    EXTRA_ARGS="--bip=172.17.42.1/16 --dns=172.17.42.1"

+You can read more about this [here](https://github.com/crosbymichael/skydock).

+Now exit boot2docker and run the following commands:

+    boot2docker restart
     bin/bootstrap.sh

-All containers should now be running und you should be able to navigate your browser to the page (`http://localhost:8080`).
+All containers should now be running and you should be able to navigate your browser to the page [http://dockerhost](http://dockerhost).
 All steps are described bellow.

+## DNS Containers

+    docker run -d -p 172.17.42.1:53:53/udp --name skydns crosbymichael/skydns -nameserver 8.8.8.8:53 -domain docker docker run -d -v /var/run/docker.sock:/docker.sock --name skydock crosbymichael/skydock \
+               -ttl 30 -environment dev -s /docker.sock -domain docker -name skydns

 ## Database Container DB1